- Next class starts in September 2020

 The course is ideal for musicians and artists, social media managers and marketeers, lawyers, journalists, music producers, creative media producers and music lovers that want to get involved in professional and artistic projects.

-We are offering a beginners course option (Basic - 4 months) for people with zero or basic knowledge on the music industry and an advanced level course (4 months) for experienced professionals or graduates of the Βasic level that wish to develop further their professional profile with real music business practical projects.
+The Music Business course is an educational program of 8 months, separated in 2 levels: Basic Level (4 months) for people with zero or basic knowledge on the music industry / Advanced Level (4 months) for graduates of the Βasic level that wish to develop further their professional profile with real music business practical projects or for experienced professionals.

 What You'll Learn

 The course covers core aspects of the contemporary music industry ranging from music management and promotion to music copyrights and synchronisation, tour management, music publishing, music contracts, music data and more.

 With close links to the industry, you'll also benefit from guest lecturers (such as managers and record label executives), seminars & workshops and will have the opportunity to take part in real life music business cases with industry partners .

 - After graduating from Erasmus University, Ewout van der Linden probably had the weirdest career in music.
 Starting as a publisher in classical music, then becoming a promoter of jazz and pop concerts, then becoming the statistics man for Music Centre of The Netherlands.
 At this moment Ewout is using his vast knowledge about all sides and genres of the music business at Rotterdam Conservatory Codarts and SAE Institute as an instructor and coordinator, making sure all students know what’s going on in this fast moving business.
 His main focus of research is monetisation and marketing in music and entertainment.
 Ewout is the owner of Music Motion and he organises "Music Pitch" network meetings and music business workshops.